 In August 2018, New Zealand became the first 'country partner' of Farm2050.
-Farm2050 is a global agritech initiative that brings together world-leading researchers, farmers, entrepreneurs, manufacturers, and distributors to solve the global food challenge by accelerating the path for new disruptive AgTech ventures.
-Agritech New Zealand is working pro-actively with multiple Farm2050 partners around future initiatives including;
+Farm2050 is a global agritech initiative that brings together world-leading researchers, farmers, entrepreneurs, manufacturers, and distributors to solve the global food challenge by accelerating the path for new disruptive agritech ventures.
+Agritech New Zealand is working pro-actively with multiple Farm2050 partners around future initiatives including:

-- Identifying disruptive technologies around nutrients: a 3-year initiative that will see New Zealand and offshore agritech companies field trialling nutrient technologies in New Zealand to improve plant yield and mitigate against negative environmental impact such as run-off.
-See the High Impact projects section below. - Potential focus on automation.
+- > Identifying disruptive technologies around nutrients: a 3-year initiative that will see New Zealand and offshore agritech companies field trialling nutrient technologies in New Zealand to improve plant yield and mitigate against negative environmental impact such as run-off.
+See the High Impact projects section below. - > Potential focus on automation. - > New pathways to connected global capital.

-Western Growers Partnership
+Western Growers partnership

 In August 2018, Agritech New Zealand signed a partnership agreement with Western Growers.
 Western Growers members produce 50% of all North American fresh produce: vegetables, fruit, nuts & organics.
-The key purpose and focus of the Agreement is for New Zealand agritech companies to provide automation solutions to Western Grower members.
+The key purpose of the Agreement is for New Zealand agritech companies to provide automation solutions to Western Grower members.
 This provides a significant commercial pathway for New Zealand agritech researchers and companies working in the robotics & automation space.
-A recent asparagus harvester initiative with the University of Waikato and Western Growers is a template for developing such opportunities.